CrunchyData/postgres-operator/docs/content/guides/major-pg-upgrade.md

 upgraded and will need to be recreated after the upgrade and post-upgrade tasks are completed.
 To ensure errors are avoided, any replicas must be scaled down before initiating the upgrade process.

-Scaling down is simple, your manifest should be configured to have only one instance named under `spec.instances` and the `replicas` value, if set, should be equal to `1`.
+Scaling down is simple: your manifest should be configured to have only one instance named under `spec.instances` and the `replicas` value, if set, should be equal to `1`.
 For example, if your existing configuration is

 ```